ShehzadAslamOza/point-of-sale/README.md

 **Before you begin:**

 - Ensure you have the following installed:

   - Git
   - Node.js
   - Oracle SQL
   - A text editor (e.g., Sublime Text, Visual Studio Code)
   - SQL Developer
   - A web browser

+- **Extract the zip file.
+It has a backend folder, a frontend folder and a database.sql file**

 **Step 1: Database Setup**